 Grab the kids and race to the top of the stairs to see who looks best doing the famous 2-arms-raised salute!

 Hot Tip: Flying into Philly?
 Don’t miss the Philadelphia American Express Centurion Lounge at PHL.

 Parents looking for a fun outdoor space with entertainment and food that is easy to get to should check out Franklin Square.

-This 8-acre park was 1 of 5 of the public squares that was planned by William Penn during his original plan for Philadelphia.
+This 8-acre park was 1 of 5 of the public squares that William Penn planned during his original plan for Philadelphia.
 With plenty of green space, a mini-golf course, a carousel, and one of the Once Upon a Nation storytelling benches, this family-friendly park has enough to keep everyone entertained.